 A. Our role as a water planning agency is to look for balanced solutions like conservation, efficiency, optimization, agriculture conversion and water development to meet water needs now and into the future.

-Q. What agencies are responsible for Utah’s water management?
+Q. What agencies are involved in Utah’s water management?

 A. Several state agencies share the stewardship for the state’s water management: